bruin-data/ingestr/docs/supported-sources/airtable.md

 - `base_id`: A unique identifier for an Airtable base.
 - `access_token`: A personal access token for authentication with the Airtable API.

 The URI is used to connect to the Airtable API for extracting data.
-More details on setting up Airtable integrations can be found.
+More details on setting up Airtable integrations can be found [here](https://airtable.com/developers/web/api).

 ## Setting up a Airtable Integration